girishji/search-complete.vim/README.md

 - `SearchCompleteMenu`: Menu items in popup menu, linked to `Pmenu`.
 - `SearchCompleteSelect`: Selected item, linked to `PmenuSel`.
-- `SearchCompletePrefix`: Fragment of menu item that matches text typed in command-line, linked to `Statement`.
+- `SearchCompletePrefix`: Fragment of menu item that matches text being searched, linked to `Statement`.
 - `SearchCompleteSbar`: Vertical menu scroll bar, linked to `PmenuSbar`.
 - `SearchCompleteThumb`: Vertical menu scroll bar thumb, linked to `PmenuThumb`.

 # Performance

-Great care is taken to ensure that response does not deteriorate when searching large files.
+Great care is taken to ensure that responsiveness does not deteriorate when searching large files.
 Large files are searched in installments.
 Each search attempt is limited to 1000 lines (configurable).
 Between each search attempt input keystrokes are allowed to be queued into Vim's main loop.